 Caregiver and Family Assistance

 Sometimes family members or loved ones unknowingly allow an older person to continue their abuse of medications, drugs, or alcohol.
-Joining a group for family and friends, such as Al-Anon helps you to understand and recognize that your behavior may be harmful, and that you may be acting as an “enabler” unintentionally.
+Joining a group for family and friends, such as Al-Anon helps caregivers and family members to understand and recognize that their behavior may be harmful, and that they may be acting as an “enabler” unintentionally.
 These groups also provide a support system for stressed caregivers, offering relief and coping skills, and a chance to share experiences with other people who are in a similar situation.